zanezemborain/SNPNETv1/README.md

 # Original Article:

-The oringal article can be found at the following link:
+The original article can be found at the following link:

 # Citation: